 I am sitting on some steps along Red Square; some Russian police, called “militia”, are nearby in their car guarding the Square, as they also did in the times of the USSR when I first journeyed here as a tourist.
 Sitting as I am now on Red Square was impossible, because impermissible, in those days; I would have been immediately rousted up by the police – indeed I saw it happen more than once to tourists who tried.
 Then – with Lenin’s geometric tomb at its “heart” (maybe rather at its “aching head”?) – this was a powerful, serious “Red” place; one rightly seen as the symbolic center of the USSR.
 Anyone who came here during the days before perestroika and glasnost had taken effect – into the heavy, serious, controlled atmosphere of the USSR – could feel the power which social ideas, institutions and imagination gave to this Square.
 Now…no one, not the many Western or Russian tourists to Moscow, nor the casually strolling local Muscovites, can feel anything of this lost great power and atmosphere; for it is gone.

 Since the late 15th century this Square was often used as a market place; some photos of it from the late 19th century show it covered with hundreds of small merchants’ stalls.
 In the Soviet period it was the location of huge public political demonstrations and military parades of soldiers, tanks, intercontinental ballistic missiles, etc. Now it is a place mostly for strolling, photographing, national or city celebrations and concerts, and modest military parades. – A jogger, by appearance a “Westerner” from a nearby hotel, just jogged across the Square in his shorts. – People do not know what to think or imagine of Red Square these days.
 Not now anyway.
 It is essentially lost to a defined feeling – like Russia is “lost” to a clear, common idea of itself now.
 Even a commission specially delegated to come up with a coherent idea, and ideology, for the post-Soviet Russian state in the mid-1990’s…to follow on “The Third Rome”, “Orthodoxy, Autocracy, and Nationality”, and replace Marxist-Leninism, failed.
-It’s member could not agree!
+It’s members could not agree!

 The impressive, prestigious “changing of the guards” formerly at Lenin’s Mausoleum (“Sentry Post No. 1”), has now been replaced by a similar ceremony – if only for tourists – at the Tomb of the Unknown Soldier, with its “eternal flame” – where foreign heads and representatives of state ceremonially must pay their due respects.
 But now alongside, where eight red granite blocks lay with the names on them of the “Hero-Cities” from the “Great Patriotic War” (WW II): Leningrad, Odessa, Sevastopol, Kiev, Volgograd, Minsk, Novorossiysk and Kerch, teenagers now can often be seen sitting indifferently, smoking, chatting, snacking and drinking, perhaps in no real way aware of the reverence that such a place commanded in the understanding and imagination of old and young alike just over a decade before, when the USSR still existed.
 Just a couple of days ago walking nearby I asked a Russian colleague if this could have happened in the Soviet time.
 “Impossible,” he said with insistence, and some hurt disdain at the idea in his face.
 I recall some insightful words of Goethe on the temporary character of monuments…